 Most TIG machines come with normal/pulsed mode.
 To have better weld, use the pulsed mode.
 When the pulsed mode is on, the workpiece gets less heat and you will have a less heat-affected zone.
 As a bonus, you will have a rippled wave in the weld when the pulsed mode is on.

 My advice to you is that you read the instruction manual that comes with your welders.
 You should explore every possibility that your welding machine has.

 TIG Welding Safety

-There are many threats associated with this welding like the electric shock, radiation, welding fumes, and so on, even if you do it on your portable TIG welding machine.
+There are many threats associated with this welding like electric shock, radiation, welding fumes, and so on, even if you do it on your portable TIG welding machine.
 And the worst part is it may happen before or after the welding is done.
 You must identify such hazards before you start welding.
 Take preventive measures like wearing a welding helmet, leather gloves and jackets, and so on.

 Limitations of TIG Welding